ddoodev/guide/guide/index.md

 ### Entities
 Server, roles, users, server members, messages and even audit logs - these are few examples of entities.
 Entities represent a piece of data associated with Discord.
-Most of entities are split into two parts - actions and data.
+Most of the entities are split into two parts - actions and data.

 Data is information about entity - name, unique identified(id or snowflake) and other entity-specific things.